ctznfm/roadmap/TLRD.md

    * Onchain referral tree structure with transparent, multi-level incentives.

-4. **1% Trading Fee (50:50 Split)**
+4. **Trading Fee (50:50 Split)**

-   * Fees split equally: 50% to treasury/platform, 50% to creators rewards.
+   * 1% fees split equally: 50% to treasury/platform, 50% to creators’ rewards.
-   * Treasury/platform split 20% fee will be distribute to referrals, gamified, or new features.
+   * Treasury share (20%) can be allocated to referrals, gamified rewards, or new features.

 5. **Multi-format Content**